 Meet the crafters

-Fermentista and magic-maker, Ange is always curious to discover what the earth is bringing.
+For the last decade, she’s been studying plants and slowly nurturing her medicine-making art, fermenting foods and crafting herbal products for her community.
 When she finds herself with a bunch of vibrant harvests, her creativity takes over and surprising concoctions emerge.

 Our story